 During a cold sore breakout, replace citrus fruits with Vitamin C tablets, which help your body’s immune system battle cold sores.

 The embarrassment and inconvenience of a cold sore are enough to deal with, not to mention the pain.

 Take ibuprofen or acetaminophen (mind any warning on the label) to treat the discomfort and swelling caused by a cold sore.

 Use OTC remedies

-Over-the-counter (OTC) treatments can help ease the pain caused by cold sores.
-Benzocaine, Docosanol, and benzyl alcohol are ingredients in topical medications that can relieve cold sore symptoms and reduce pain.
+Benzocaine, Docosanol, and benzyl alcohol are ingredients in topical medicines that relieve cold sore symptoms and reduce discomfort.
 If you have any questions about this, ask your pharmacist.